Last Updated on March 29, 2023 by Mark Ferguson

 I complete 20 to 30 fix and flips every year, and I also own 20 long-term rental properties.
 I have certain guidelines I use to determine if I will flip a house, or hold it as a rental property.
 There are many factors I take into account, but I have much stricter criteria for my rentals than I do my house flips.

 I think you can flip houses in just about any market although you will need more money to flip when housing prices are high.
 It is harder to find great rentals in every market because rents tend not to keep up with home prices when values are high.
-This article goes over the pros and cons of buying and holding rental properties as well as house flips.
+This article goes over whether or not it is better to flip houses or buy-and-hold them as rental properties.

 How does the market affect investing techniques?